 Now turn left into Post Office Road.
 About half way along on your left is the old Post Office, now Pizza Express, which still has a magnificent Lion and Unicorn coat of arms over the doorway.
 You will also walk past Lord Sandwich, which was one of the England’s first take-away sandwich shops, opening in the mid 1980s.
 At the end of the street on the right is a ‘Lush’ store.
 The ‘Lush’ cosmetics company was founded just up the road in Poole, in 1995, by hair expert Mark Constantine and beauty therapist Liz Weir.
 It’s become an international success.

-Find the perfect GORE-TEX® shoes for your walk, whatever the weather at www.hotter.com or 76 stores across the UK.Shop Now
+Find the perfect GORE-TEX® shoes for your walk, whatever the weather at www.hotter.com or at stores nationwide.

 This season a group of local Bournemouth bloggers joined Hattie for this guided walk, in their favourite Hotter shoes.